Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 ## Install Proxy (Optional in non-production env)

 ### Web Proxy Background
-ACA must be exposed on the same port as OpenContent.
+ACA must be exposed on the same host and port as OpenContent.
 In other words, if the user accesses ACA using  `http://myserver:8080/ocms`, then ACA must make Ajax requests to OpenContent at: `http://myserver:8080/OpenContent`.

 Since ACA executes as a JavaScript application in the browser and communicates with OpenContent on the server, you must account for the Same Origin Policy.
 There are two ways to handle this: